-Reading Frame (ORF), and each entry details how many edges flow out from inDegreeMinusOutDegree tries, or the signed difference for each node as a prey to each node as a bait.
+Reading Frame (ORF), and each entry details how many edges flow out from inDegreeMinusOutDegree outDegreeMinusInDegree recipInDegree A named numeric vector.
+Again the names represents the ORFs, while each entry corresponds to how many times each node was found as a prey in a reciprocated interaction.

 A named numeric vector.
-This entry is the inDegree minus the outDegree enoutDegreeMinusInDegree createSummaryTables 5 recipInDegree A named numeric vector.
-Again the names represents the ORFs, while each entry corresponds to how many times each node was found as a prey in a reciprocated interaction.
+This entry is the inDegree minus the outDegree entries, or the signed difference for each node as a prey to each node as a bait.